GauravKandhari/project/README.md

 Creation on Bastion host to connect with the private cluster
 ###############################################################

-i)   cd '~/terraform/gke-bastion-host'
+-  cd '~/terraform/gke-bastion-host'
-ii)  terraform init
+-  terraform init
-iii) terraform plan
+-  terraform plan
-iv)  terraform apply
+-  terraform apply
+-  Once bastion host is ready, install tinyproxy
+-  cd '~/terraform/gke-bastion-host/files'
-v)   Once bastion host is ready, install tinyproxy vi)  cd '~/terraform/gke-bastion-host/files' vii) ./script.sh    #This script will install tinyproxy and the port to connect is 8888
+-  ./script.sh    #This script will install tinyproxy and the port to connect is 8888

 ######################################################
 Multi-Cluster management with ArgoCD